 Each van seats up to 10 people and prices start from $2 per person for a short trip, or up to $35 per hour for private hire.

 Taking a break from our hectic lives doesn’t always require burning our hard-earned annual leave or booking a pricey plane ticket to a faraway land.
-Try Pulau Ubin instead, a peaceful island so removed from the rest of Singapore, you’ll feel like you’re either overseas, or somehow transported back in time to the kampung days.
+Try Pulau Ubin instead, a peaceful island so removed from the rest of Singapore, you’ll feel like you’re transported back in time to the kampung days.

 Photography by Alaric Sim.